 How to get to Utrecht from Schiphol Airport

 There is a direct train to Utrecht from Schiphol every 30 minutes and the journey takes about half an hour.
 The train station is part of Schiphol Plaza, just follow directions for ‘trains’.
 The airport and train stations are often very busy, so beware of pickpockets.

 Prepaid or disposable OV-chipcards are available from the yellow machines near the platforms at Schiphol Plaza or ask for help at the ticket offices.
 For travel advice and time tables you can also check: www.ns.nl or download the free NS Reisplanner Xtra app.

 Travel within Utrecht

-To pay for buses, trams and metro in the Netherlands you need an OV-Chipcard.
-To travel to De Uithof you can take bus 12 or 28 from Central Station.
+Public transport: To pay for buses, train, trams and metro in the Netherlands you need an OV-Chipcard.
+For travel advice visit the website 9292.nl.

-Upon arrival in the Netherlands you will notice that almost everybody rides a bicycle.
+Bike: Upon arrival in the Netherlands you will notice that almost everybody rides a bicycle.
 Special bicycle paths and traffic lights make it a safe and convenient mode of transportation.
 You can buy a second hand bike in several shops around town.
 Be sure to also invest in a good lock or two.
-You may also want to check out the student initiative What the Fiets?.

 Maps of Utrecht University can be found on www.uu.nl/maps.